prodadidb/go-validation/README.md

 * provide a rich set of validation rules right out of box.
 * extremely easy to create and use custom validation rules.

-For an example on how this library is used in an application, please refer to [go-rest-api](https://github.com/qiangxue/go-rest-api) which is a starter kit for building RESTful APIs in Go.

-## Requirements

-Go 1.13 or above.

 ## Getting Started